 Fund Financial Statements - Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenue is recognized as soon as it is both measurable and available.
 Revenue is considered to be available if it is collected within the current period or soon enough thereafter to pay liabilities of the current period.
+Revenue not meeting this definition is classified as a deferred inflow of resources.
 For this purpose, the Academy considers revenue to be available if it is collected within 60 days of the end of the current fiscal period.
 Expenditures generally are recorded when a liability is incurred, as under accrual accounting.
-However, debt service expenditures are recorded only when payment is due.